@@@@@ (5 out of 5)

 M. T. Anderson (Matthew Tobin Anderson) is an L.A.-based author of both science fiction and nonfiction for children and young adults.
 Feed won the 2002 Los Angeles Times Book Prize and was a finalist for the 2002 National Book Award for Young People’s Literature.
 In 2006, Anderson won the National Book Award in that category for The Astonishing Life of Octavian Nothing, Volume 1: The Pox Party.
 He has written 14 books to date.

 This novel is one of The 15 most memorable novels of the decade and of 45 great sci-fi novels reviewed (plus a list of 41 all-time classics).

 For other important dystopian novels, see my posts, A brief look at 15 notable dystopian scenarios and 24 compelling dystopian novels in series.
-You can also read about My 6 favorite dystopian novels, of which Feed is one.
-Also, this book is just one of the top 10 novels listed in my post, 45 dystopian novels reviewed on this site.
+Also, this is one of the top 10 novels listed in my post, 45 dystopian novels reviewed here.